 FAQs

 In all of Canada, the town of Manawan, QC, has the highest crime rate, with a CSI of 1,714.8.
 But because there are only 1,500 people in Manawan, each crime counts for much more weight.
-Of cities with over 70,000 people, Red Deer, AB has the most crime.
+Of cities with over 70,000 people, Red Deer, Alberta, has the most crime.

 The highest homicide rate in Canada is in the Yukon.
-That province has 9.31 murders per 100,000 residents.
+That province has 9.31 murders per 100,000 residents

 Quebec is the safest province overall, so it’s no surprise that it’s also home to the safest city in Canada.
 Looking at areas with over 50,000 residents, the safest city in Canada is Granby, QC, which has a CSI of 41.0.